 - Put hair up in a ponytail before you start so you don't miss any parts.

 - Prep your skin skin by gently cleansing and exfoliating.
-To exfoliate the face, I like to put a pinch of brown sugar in my hand and add a bit of coconut oil.
-I massage my face with this.
+To exfoliate the face, put a pinch of brown sugar in your hand and add a bit of coconut oil.
 You can also use a warm washcloth dipped in coconut oil for a similar effect.
 The idea is to get rid of any scaly bits.

 - Blend a few drops of self-tanner and equal parts moisturizer in the palm of your hand, then apply over your face and neck.
 Don't forget to smooth the remaining tanner over your earlobes and upper ears.
 You only want to go one shade darker than your natural color.

 Tip #3: How to Self-Tan Your Body

-When tanning your body, follow this basic map:
+When tanning your body, follow this basic blueprint: